Brine Shrimp Egg Hatching Tips

-A good hatch will depend on a few important criteria, and at the prices of eggs, getting the best hatch you can, will save you substantial amounts of money.
+A good brine shrimp egg hatch-out will depend on a few important criteria, and at the prices of artemia, getting the best hatch-out you can, will save you substantial amounts of money.

-Third, temperature should be approximately 80 degrees F. If the container is too hot, the shrimp will not hatch as well and it will die easily.
+Third, the temperature should be approximately 80 degrees F. If the container is too hot, the brine shrimp will not hatch as well and it will die easily.
 If it's too cold, then hatch-out times can be delayed and hatch-out percentages will fall.
-It is best to keep the hatching containers in a temperature controlled room or box.
+It is best to keep the hatching containers in a temperature-controlled room or box.
 Below is an example of a hatching box that uses low wattage bulbs to control the temperature.
 Temperature can be varied by using different watt bulbs and putting a door on if the room is too cold.
-The bulb in this box is a 7 watt fluorescent.
-The second photo show the hatch-out of our typical Premium-Grade with the bulb turned on.
+The bulb in this box is a 7-watt fluorescent.
+The second photo shows the brine shrimp hatch-out of our typical Premium Grade with the bulb turned on.